ascottix/crossword-grid/README.md

 The picture [anstett.jpg](https://commons.wikimedia.org/wiki/File:Dorothy_Anstett,_Miss_USA,_1968-bluish_tint_fix_attempt.jpg) is No Known Copyright Restrictions from Wikimedia Commons.

 [Parolecon IT](https://www.parolecon.it/) is a fantastic tool for solving and composing crossword puzzles in many languages!

+[Enigmistica PIÙ](https://www.cairoeditore.it/periodico/enigmistica-pi%C3%B9) is another Italian magazine with many interesting crossword puzzles.
+I enjoyed implementing some nice grids from there.

 ## License